Business Page Index

 Your price = Your cost + markup for profit.
 Only you can decide how much a markup there should be for profit.
 This is known as Profit Margin.

 Typically in a volume production fiberglass boat manufacturing business, profit margin is about 5% to 10%.
-The smaller the business and smaller the volume the higher the profit margin has to be to make any money.
-Do you add 50% or 100%.
+The smaller the business and smaller the volume the higher the profit margin must be to make any money.
+Do you add 50% or 100%?
 You have to decide what you can live with.
-Profit Margin is how you earn money on your product, so think about this.
+Profit Margin is how you earn money on your product, so give this serious thought.
 Ask other builders how much they markup their boats.

 Paying Loans or Credit: Where are you going to get the money to start your business?
 If you get a loan to finance your business, part of your cost of doing business is repaying the loan.
 Obviously how much this is depends on the amount of the loan, the interest rate , and how long you have to pay off the loan.
 Some people mortgage their homes to get business loans.
 This is not a good idea.
 If the business fails you are still held responsible to pay off the loan.
 If you can't make the monthly payment, the bank can take your house.
 So be careful about getting loans.
 If you need collateral to secure the loan, try not to use your home as collateral.
 Try to get what's called a signature loan.
 A signature loan does not require collateral.
 You still have to pay it, but you won't lose your home.
-Getting back to credit cards, this is how many small businesses finance the startup of their business.
-They max out their credit cards.
+Many small businesses finance the startup of their business with credit cards.
+They usually end up maxing out their credit.
 The interest rate can be considerably more than a bank loan but they won't ask for collateral.
 But, you may spend many years paying off the credit card debt.
 If you do use a credit card for your business, use it only for your business!
 Never use it for personal purchases!
 Keep your business credit separate from your personal credit.

 Others have financed their startup by borrowing from family and friends.
 If you succeed, this can be a good way to get started, but if you fail it's a good way to lose family and friends.
 Only you can make these decisions.

-Inventory and Inventory cost: One thing that any manufacturing business has to consider is how much inventory to keep on hand.
+Inventory and Inventory cost: One thing that any manufacturing business must consider is how much inventory to keep on hand.
 There are two kinds of inventory.
 One is the materials, parts and supplies you purchase to make your product.
 The other is the product you make, called finished goods.

 Another way to reduce inventory cost is to reduce the amount of waste.
 Waste is simply what you don't use.
-There are hundreds of ways to reduce waste and most just require a little thought.
-For instance if you are building a boat using plywood panels, how many pieces can you get out of each panel.
+There are hundreds of ways to reduce waste and most of these just require a little thought.
+For instance, if you are building a boat using plywood panels, how many pieces can you get out of each panel?
 If you are working from someone else's design they may have already figured this out.
-If it's your design then it will save you money to spend some time determining how you can use all of your materials.
+If it's your design then it will save you money to spend some time determining how you can use all of your material.
 If you are building fiberglass boats you should have already determined exactly how much glass and how much resin goes into each part of the boat.
 Resin price fluctuates with the price of oil so it is best to know just how much you need.
 If you have left over wood, don't toss it out.
-You may be able to use it for small parts in another boat.
-Or if you can't, you might be able to sell it to someone who can.
+You may be able to use it for small parts in the boat or in another boat.
+You might be able to sell left over wood as scrap to someone else.
 The point is to think ahead and purchase only what you need to keep on working.
-You don't need to be standing around, or have workers standing around doing nothing for want of something to do the job.
-So make sure you have only what you need, but also know when to order so that you don't run out before the job is finished.
+You don't need to be standing around, or have workers standing around doing nothing for want of material to do the job.
+So make sure you have only what you need, but also know when to buy more so that you don't run out before the job is finished.

-Finished Goods: The other kind of inventory is the product you make.
-If you only build to order, that is, you take an order before you build, then you would not have unsold inventory sitting around.
-But if you decide to do a production line type of manufacturing, it is likely you will have unsold inventory at the end of the year.
-The best practice is to not have any unsold inventory.
-Some manufacturers who sell through dealers, have dealer meetings in the winter and take orders from them for the next years production.
+Finished Goods: Another kind of inventory is the product you make.
+If you only build to order, that is, you take an order before you build, then you would not have unsold inventory at the end of the year.
+But if you decide to do production line manufacturing, it is likely you will have unsold inventory at the end of the year.
+The best practice is to not have any unsold inventory if possible.
+Some manufacturers who sell through dealers, have dealer meetings in the winter and take orders from them for the next year's production.
 This minimizes unsold inventory.
 But if you sell factory direct, that is you have your own showroom and sales staff, then you must learn by trial and error how many boats you will sell each year and try to project ahead so you minimize the amount of unsold inventory.
 Why?
 Unsold inventory takes up space and there are costs associated with storing it.
-It also has to be listed as inventory on your taxes.
+It must be listed as inventory on your taxes.
 It is also money you have spent but have not recovered by selling the boat.
 So it is best to keep unsold inventory to a minimum.
-Of course if you have your own showroom then you are going to have some unsold inventory, at least the boats that are sitting on the showroom floor.
-This is another thing you will learn about by taking business courses.
-There are specific courses offered in inventory management, but it is also covered in most basic business courses.
+Of course, if you have your own showroom then you are going to have some unsold inventory, at least the boats that are sitting on the showroom floor.
+Inventory management is another thing you can learn by taking business courses.
+Most basic business courses include an overview of inventory management, and there are college courses that teach only inventory management.

 Offsite Links Referenced in the Text